-WHEREAS, lung cancer is the leading cause of cancer death among men and women in the United States and in Maine in 2021, accounting for more deaths than colon cancer, breast cancer, and prostate cancer combined; and

-WHEREAS, according to the Maine Center for Disease Control & Prevention, there were 1,396 new lung cancer cases and 920 deaths because of lung cancer in 2017 in Maine; and
+WHEREAS, lung cancer is the leading cause of cancer death among men and women in the United States and Florida, accounting for more deaths than colon cancer, breast cancer, and prostate cancer combined.
+According to the Centers for Disease Control, there were 2,362 new lung cancer cases and 1,417 deaths because of lung cancer between 2015 and 2019 in Marion County; and

-WHEREAS, the 5-year survival rate for localized lung cancer is $\sim$ 59%, yet only $\sim$ 17% of lung cancers are diagnosed at this stage; and
+WHEREAS, the 5-year survival rate for localized lung cancer is ~60%, yet only ~24% of lung cancers are diagnosed at this stage.
+Lung cancer incidence is decreasing twice as fast in men as it is in women.
+Each year more women die from lung cancer than breast cancer and by 2035, more women will die from lung cancer than men; and

-WHEREAS, screening for lung cancer for high-risk individuals using low-dose computed tomography can lead to the earlier detection of lung cancer and save lives, reducing the mortality by 20% when compared to screening by chest x-ray in the National Lung Screening Trial (3) and reducing the risk of death at 10 years by 24% in men and 33% in women as demonstrated by another large randomized trial; and
+WHEREAS, screening for lung cancer for high-risk individuals using low-dose computed tomography can lead to the earlier detection of lung cancer and save lives, reducing the mortality by 20% when compared to screening by chest x-ray in the National Lung Screening Trial and reducing the risk of death at 10 years by 24% in men and 33% in women as demonstrated by another large randomized trial; and